 Active Transportation Plan

-The Town of Smithers, this spring 2019, will be working to create its first Active Transportation Plan (ATP) to better support active mobility options in our community.
+The Town of Smithers, throughout the spring and summer of 2019, will be working to create its first Active Transportation Plan (ATP) to better support active mobility options in our community.
 This includes any method of human-powered transportation that you take to get yourself, or others, from one place to another, such as destinations for a specific purpose (e.g., school, work, shopping, etc.) or for recreation and leisure.
 The ATP will set the foundation for developing well-connected, attractive active transportation networks that are safe, convenient and accessible for people of all ages and abilities.
 On a broader scale, the plan will also further the Town’s commitment to reducing greenhouse gas (GHG) emissions by replacing carbon dioxide (CO2) generating transportation with active transportation options and decreasing dependency on fossil fuels vehicles.

 This project has been funded through the Province of British Columbia Rural Dividend Program.